Akorostel/HDARead/README.md

    -m=VALUE, maxvalues=VALUE

-        Maximum number of values to load for each tag (only for ReadRaw data)
+        Maximum number of values to load for each tag (only for ReadRaw)

+   -b, --bounds

+        Whether the bounding item values should be returned (only for ReadRaw)

   -t=VALUE, --tsformat=VALUE